Society of United Irishmen

 Espousing principles they believed had been vindicated by American independence and by the French Declaration of the Rights of Man, the Presbyterian merchants who formed the first United society in Belfast in 1791 vowed to make common cause with their Catholic-majority fellow countrymen.
-Their "cordial union" would upend Ireland's Protestant (Anglican) Ascendancy and hold her government accountable to a representative Parliament.
+Their "cordial union" would upend the landed Anglican Ascendancy and hold government accountable to a reformed Parliament.

-As the society replicated in Belfast, Dublin, and across rural Ireland, its membership test was administered to workingmen (and in cases women) who maintained their own democratic clubs, and to tenant farmers organised against the Protestant gentry in secret fraternities.
-The goals of the movement were restated in uncompromising terms: Catholic emancipation and reform became the call for universal manhood suffrage (every man a citizen) and for an Irish republic.
-Preparations were laid for an insurrection to be assisted by the French and by new United societies in Scotland and England.
-Plans were disrupted by government infiltration and by martial-law arrests and seizures, so that when it came in the summer of 1798 the call to arms resulted a series of uncoordinated local risings.
+As it radiated out from Belfast and from Dublin, the society drew on the structure and ritual of freemasonry to recruit among tradesmen, artisans and tenant farmers, many of whom had been organised in their own clubs and secret fraternities.
+Following its proscription in 1794, its goals were restated in uncompromising terms.
+Catholic emancipation and parliamentary reform became the call for universal manhood suffrage and a republic.
+Sharing a common democratic programme, and trading on the prospect of French assistance, agents were active in organising "United" societies in Scotland and in England with whom it was hoped action might be co-ordinated.

+Beginning in May 1798, martial-law seizures and arrests forced the conspiracy in Ireland into the open.
+The result was a series of local risings suppressed in advance of the landing, in August, of a small French expeditionary force.

-The British government seized on the rebellion to argue the greater security of a union with Great Britain.
-In 1800 the Irish legislature was abolished in favour of a United Kingdom parliament at Westminster.
-The attempt to restore the movement by organising on strictly military lines failed to elicit a response in what had been the United heartlands in the north, and misfired in 1803 with Robert Emmet's rising in Dublin.
+In the wake of the rebellion, the British government pressed a union with Great Britain upon the Irish Parliament and transferred its unreformed, exclusively Protestant, representation to Westminster.
+In 1803, a renewed republican conspiracy, organised on strictly military lines, failed to elicit a response in what had been the United heartlands in the north, and misfired with an aborted rising in Dublin.

+Exiles formed a United Irish society in the United States where, during the Quasi War with France, it attracted the hostile attention of the governing Federalist Party.
+There were reports of United Irish oath-taking as a prelude to mutinies in the British Navy, and in Newfoundland and New South Wales.

-Since the rebellion's centenary in 1898, Irish nationalists and Ulster unionists have contested its legacy.
+Since the rebellion's centenary in 1898, Ireland's major political traditions, unionist, nationalist and republican, have claimed and disputed the legacy of the United Irishmen, and of the union they sought to effect between Catholic, Protestant and Dissenter.

 Background

 Dissenters: "Americans in their hearts"

 The Society was formed at a gathering in a Belfast tavern in October 1791.
-With the exception of Thomas Russell, a former India-service army-officer originally from Cork, and Theobald Wolfe Tone, a Dublin barrister, the participants who resolved to reform the government of Ireland on "principles of civil, political and religious liberty" were Presbyterians.
-As Dissenters from the established Anglican (Church of Ireland) communion they were conscious of having shared, in part, the civil and political disabilities of the Kingdom's dispossessed Roman Catholic majority.
+With the exception of Thomas Russell, a former India-service army officer from Cork, and Theobald Wolfe Tone, a Protestant secretary to the Catholic Committee in Dublin, the participants who resolved to reform the government of Ireland on "principles of civil, political and religious liberty" were Presbyterians.
+As Dissenters from the established Anglican (Church of Ireland) communion, they were conscious of sharing, in part, the civil and political disabilities of the Kingdom's dispossessed Roman Catholic majority.